Tag Archive for: Anxiety

 Executive Stress: It’s Tough at the Top

 Last year I posted a blog about work-related stress management (click here).
-Today, I’m writing about a specific sub-section of it known as ‘executive stress.’
-Being a director or CEO, being in charge, hiring and firing, dealing with the day-to-day problems of everyone else below you, it’s no surprise that executives can come with their own special brand of work-related stress.
+Today, I’m focussing on a specific sub-section of it called ‘executive stress.’
+If you are a director or CEO, you know that being in charge is hard.
+Hiring and firing, and helping everyone else below you isn’t easy.
+It’s no surprise that C-suite executives come with their own special brand of work-related stress.
 But, what can you do about it?
 Read more